fairseq S2T: Fast Speech-to-Text Modeling with fairseq: Experiments

 \subsection{Speech Recognition (ASR)}

 LibriSpeech is a de-facto standard ASR benchmark that contains 1,000 hours of English speech from audiobooks.
 Table~\ref{tab:librispeech_results} shows the dev and test WER of our models on LibriSpeech clean and noisy sets.
-Two popular architectures, RNN-based model (``B-Big") and Transformer based models (``T-Sm", ``T-Md" and ``T-Lg"), are evaluated.
-We can see that both architectures are able to achieve competitive performance (WER) to the state-of-the-art ones (the upper section), while we use only default model hyper-parameters and learning rate schedule without any task-specific tuning.
+Three architectures, RNN-based model (``B-Big"), Transformer-based models (``T-Sm", ``T-Md" and ``T-Lg") and Conformer-based wav2vec 2.0 model (``CW-Lg"), are evaluated.
+We can see that the first two architectures are able to achieve competitive performance (WER) to the state-of-the-art ones, while we use only default model hyper-parameters and learning rate schedule without any task-specific tuning.
+Our implementation of the third architecture matches the state of the art.